Walking Control Based on Step Timing Adaptation: Problem formulation and viability

 Selecting the next step position and timing as $u_{x,T}-u_{x,0}=L_{max}$ and $T=T_{min}$, we find

-Comparing Equations \eqref{DCM_less} and \eqref{DCM_lim}, we see that starting from a state satisfying Equation \eqref{DCM_less}, there exists at least one choice of step position and timing that keeps the DCM offset bounded at the end of the next step: this state is viable.
+which shows that for any state satisfying \eqref{DCM_less}, there exists at least one choice of step position and timing that keeps the next DCM offset bounded by $b_{x,max}$.
+The state is viable.

-\begin{remark} The DCM offset bound is equivalent to the $\infty$-step capturability bound derived in \cite{koolen2012capturability}.
-However, the DCM offset bound is particularly convenient to optimize the next step location and timing in a walking controller that 1) enforce a desired CoM velocity and 2) guarantees viability, which we present in the next section. \end{remark}
+\begin{remark} The DCM offset bound (\ref{max_DCM}) is equal to the $\infty$-step capturability bound (\ref{eq:inf_step_capt}) derived in \cite{koolen2012capturability}.
+However, it affords a different interpretation: the viability kernel defined by the DCM offset bound is the closure of the $\infty$-step capturability set.
+It contains states that never lead to a fall but that are not $\infty$-step capturable because they cannot lead to a stop even in an infinite number of steps. \end{remark}